Last updated on November 5th, 2022 at 05:32 pm

 Areas you can invest in include:

-The state has three distinct vegetation zones: the saline water swamp forest, the freshwater swamp forest, and the rain forest, which makes it suitable for major cultivation of crops like yam, cassava, plantain, bananas while fishing is their major occupation in the riverine areas.
+The state has three distinct vegetation zones: the saline water swamp forest, the freshwater swamp forest, and the rain forest, which makes it suitable for major cultivation of crops like yam, cassava, plantain, and bananas while fishing is their major occupation in the riverine areas.

 Investors could make the main agricultural zones in Oron, Abak, Ikot Ekpene, and Etinan their priority.
 This is a great business for those who want to fully explore agribusiness.